mikegeeves/pact-examples/pact-examples-docusaurus/docs/pact-examples.md

 cover it, or the functionality is not supported.

-The reasoning behind trying to collate into a single repo is that it makes it a much lower barrier to entry for making changes to a test.
+The reasoning behind trying to collate into a single repo is that it makes it a much lower barrier to entry for making changes to a test which illustrates a feature.
 For example if it is found that a test is "incomplete" in demonstrating behaviour, it would be more feasible for a PR to make minor changes across the various languages, than a developer to make multiple PRs.

 This would hopefully also then lower the barrier to code reviews, since if a PR covers many languages it is more feasible for a developer to "get the gist" of changes in other languages, if they appear to be correct, for the languages outside their core skillset.

+Currently, it is very unclear exactly how much functionality is provided by the different languages, and if the implementation is the same, or different (e.g. pact-python message does not appear to be the same as others).

+For (potential) maintainers to be able to contribute to fill in gaps, it needs to be understood what is or is not needed.
+An example of this is with the FFI implementations, "implement FFI" without understanding of what is needed requires much time going through implementations in other languages, trying to understand what they do and how they work.

+This provides a framework such that a new "version" can be defined, and functionality implemented in a language as a reference example.
+By providing examples of Pacts which a language must be able to be capable of generating to be compliant (proven by the reference example tests), there is then a checklist to work against of what does or doesn't work.

 ## Structure